Drakensberge/dsa2018-Pinception/README.md

 This repo contains the code and notes on running Inception net on a Raspberry Pi 3B.
 You also need a Raspberry PI motion sensor and a camera.

 It was used to deploy a camera trap in the Dedan Kimathi University Nature Reserve at Data Science Africa 2018 in Nyeri, Kenya.
+Many Thanks to Ciira Maina for hosting us and for his hard work here!

+Also Jan Jongboom and Gen-Tao Chiang provided invaluable hardware and software support.

 ## 1: Setup